 Pass: Loans classified as pass do not have any noted weaknesses and repayment of the loan is expected.
+These loans are considered unclassified.

 Special Mention: Loans classified as special mention have a potential weakness that deserves management's close attention.
 If left uncorrected, these potential weaknesses may result in deterioration of the repayment prospects for the loan or of our credit position at some future date.
+These loans are considered classified.

 Substandard: Loans classified as substandard are inadequately protected by the current net worth and paying capacity of the obligor or of the collateral pledged, if any.
 Loans so classified have a well-defined weakness or weaknesses that jeopardize the liquidation of the debt.
 They are characterized by the distinct possibility that the institution will sustain some loss if the deficiencies are not corrected.
+These loans are considered classified.

 Doubtful: Loans classified as doubtful have all the weaknesses inherent in those classified as substandard, with the added characteristic that the weaknesses make collection or liquidation in full, on the basis of currently existing facts, conditions, and values, highly questionable and improbable.
+These loans are considered classified.

 Potential problem loans consist of loans that are performing in accordance with contractual terms, but for which management has concerns about the borrower's ability to comply with repayment terms because of the borrower's potential financial difficulties.
 Potential problem loans are assigned a grade of special mention or substandard.
-At December 31, 2015, the Company had \$7.1 million in potential problem loans which were not included in either non-accrual or 90 days past due categories, compared to \$20.7 million at December 31, 2014.
+At December 31, 2016, the Company had \$9.5 million in potential problem loans which were not included in either non-accrual or 90 days past due categories, compared to \$7.1 million at December 31, 2015.

-The risk category of loans by class of loans is as follows as of December 31, 2015:
+The risk category of loans by class of loans is as follows as of December 31, 2016 and December 31, 2015: